How to: create a wiki with Drupal

 Second of all:

-For moving content from, say, a Mediawiki site to a Drupal one look into the node import module, which can read in data from a csv or tsv file and turn that data into nodes.
+For moving content from, say, a Mediawiki site to a Drupal one look into the module, which can read in data from a csv or tsv file and turn that data into nodes.
 I know that Mediawiki has an "export" function which exports in an xml format; I'm currently working on a way to import that format into Drupal, ignoring any irrelevant data.
 However, if you can figure out how to export data into a csv file, the node import module will work fine.

 fantastic!